jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/module-instructor/README.md

 Make sure you have turned off all notifications on the screens you will be sharing.
 If there are bookmarks or links or any other material that should not be seen by students please remove them from your screen prior to class.

-Mute all sounds that will interrupt your lecture, especially through Slack or your own personal SMS notifications
+Mute all sounds that will interrupt your lecture, especially through Slack or your own personal SMS notifications.

 ### Morning Boost